MARLEY-MC/marley/docs/dev_docs.rst

 API and meta documentation
 --------------------------

 ..
-Consider linking to separate Doxygen pages for the official master branch and for tagged releases.
+Consider linking to separate Doxygen pages for the official main branch and for tagged releases.
 GCC does this (see https://tinyurl.com/gcc-api)

 As a convenient reference for developers, a set of webpages that provide API